GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

 Safari shares the same [SMS format](https://wicg.github.io/sms-one-time-codes/) with its `input[autocomplete="one-time-code"]` support.
-In Safari, as long as a user has turned on iMessage auto-sync, when an SMS that contains an origin-bound one-time code format arrives with the matched origin on iPhone, the message gets forwarded to iMac.
+In Safari, as long as a user has turned on iMessage auto-sync, when an SMS that contains an origin-bound one-time code format arrives with the matched origin on iOS or iPadOS, the message gets forwarded to macOS.
 If the user focuses on the input field, Safari will suggest the OTP for the user to enter.

 ## Feedback